Introduction to

 -

-Thyroid counter TC and scanner TSc
+Thyroid counter TC and scanner TS

 -